 Kristen Ghodsee earned her Ph.D. at UC Berkeley and is a Professor and the current Director of Gender, Sexuality, and Women’s Studies at Bowdoin College.
 Her research interests include the gendered effects of post-Cold War transformations and the ethnographic study of memory and nostalgia in Eastern Europe.
 Primarily focusing on the southeast European country of Bulgaria, Ghodsee has spent over eighteen years examining the impacts neoliberalism on the lives of ordinary men and women.
 Her early ethnographic research focused on women’s labor in the postsocialist Bulgarian tourism industry and on the effects of political transition on Bulgaria’s Muslim minorities, particularly the Pomaks (or Slavic Muslims).
 Her later works have been heavily influenced by humanistic anthropology.
 Ghodsee has experimented with ethnographic fiction, autoethnography, and photoethnography to produce more intimate narratives and images of the disorienting impacts of the collapse of communism on daily life.

-Kristen Ghodsee is the author of six books and over two dozen articles.
+Kristen Ghodsee is the author of seven books and over two dozen articles.
 Her first book was The Red Riviera: Gender, Tourism and Postsocialism on the Black Sea (Duke University Press, 2005).
 Her second book was Muslim Lives in Eastern Europe: Gender, Ethnicity and the Transformation of Islam in Postsocialist Bulgaria (Princeton University Press 2010).
 Muslim Lives won four book awards: the 2010 Barbara Heldt Book Prize, the 2011 John D. Bell Book Prize, the 2011 Harvard Davis Center Book Prize, and the 2011 William Douglass Prize for Best Book in Europeanist Anthropology.
 She is also the author of Lost in Transition: Ethnographies of Everyday Life After Communism (Duke University Press, 2011), which won the 2011 Ethnographic Fiction Prize from the Society for Humanistic Anthropology (for the short story “Tito Trivia”), and the co-author of Professor Mommy: Finding Work/Family Balance in Academia.

 Her fifth book, The Left Side of History: World War II and the Unfulfilled Promise of Communism in Eastern Europe (Duke University Press, 2015), won the Honorable Mention for the 2015 Heldt Prize for the Best Book in Slavic/Eastern European/Eurasian Women's Studies.
 From Notes to Narrative: Writing Ethnographies that Everyone Can Read is her sixth book, published with the University of Chicago Press in 2016.
 Red Hangover: Legacies of 20th Century Communism will be published in the fall of 2017.